 • Retreat Facilitation - the team development work may be ongoing, or perhaps it merely requires a facilitated half- or full-day retreat.

-• Director or manager training - not uncommonly, your direct reports would benefit from a leadership development program which is best delivered to the group as a whole, with a limited number of added one-on-one sessions.
+• Director or Manager training - not uncommonly, your direct reports would benefit from a leadership development program which is best delivered to the group as a whole, with a limited number of added one-on-one sessions.

 Phase 5 – Summarizing and Reporting Progress

-At the conclusion of our engagement, I work with the appropriate people in your organization to analyze and report in detail the direct and indirect costs of our work relative to the assessed financial impact.
+At the conclusion of our engagement, I work with the appropriate people in your organization to analyze and report in detail the direct and indirect costs of our work relative to the assessed financial and operational impact.
 This way, I calculate and document a Return on Investment (ROI).